Skip to main content

 California's wildest coast, Mattole to Black Sands, over five days.

-The Lost Coast Trail runs along California's most undeveloped shoreline, where the King Range rises so steeply from the Pacific that engineers routed Highway 1 inland and left this stretch roadless.
-This 5-day itinerary covers the classic 25-mile point-to-point from Mattole Beach to Black Sands Beach, hiking north to south with the prevailing wind at your back.
+Hiking the Lost Coast Trail means walking California's most undeveloped shoreline, where the King Range rises so steeply from the Pacific that engineers routed Highway 1 inland and left this stretch roadless.
+This Lost Coast trail guide covers the classic 25-mile point-to-point from Mattole Beach to Black Sands Beach over five days, hiking north to south with the prevailing wind at your back.

 You camp at Peter Johnson Creek, Big Flat, Randall Creek, and Miller Flat, splitting the mileage so you can hit the impassable-at-high-tide sections during safe low-tide windows.
 Days range from a demanding 8.3 miles rounding Punta Gorda to an easy 2.5-mile walk out on the final morning.

-An overnight permit is required year-round for the King Range Wilderness (booked on Recreation.gov), a bear canister is mandatory, and WAG bags for packing out human waste are required.
+To backpack the Lost Coast you need an overnight permit, required year-round for the King Range Wilderness (booked on Recreation.gov), a mandatory bear canister, and WAG bags for packing out human waste.
 May–June and September–October are the best months: milder weather, less fog, and fewer crowds than foggy summer or stormy winter.

 Spring ✓ BestSummerFall ✓ BestWinter